-- 1. The term 'adjusted income' means the annual income that remains after excluding the following amounts as described in Section 4 of NAHASDA and the regulations at 24 CFR 1000 along with any other applicable laws and regulations. - (A).
-DEPENDENT DEDUCTION- \$480 for each dependent, which amount will be adjusted by HUD annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers, rounded to the next lowest multiple of \$25.
+1. The term 'adjusted income' means the annual income that remains after excluding the following amounts as described in Section 4 of NAHASDA and the regulations at 24 CFR 1000 along with any other applicable laws and regulations.

+(A).
+YOUTHS, STUDENTS, AND PERSONS WITH DISABILITIES- \$480 for each member of the family residing in the household (other than the head of the household or the spouse of the head of the household)-

+(i) who is under 18 years of age; or

+- (ii) who is--

+- (I) 18 years of age or older; and

+- (II) a person with disabilities or a full-time student.

-- (B).
-ELDERLY AND DISABLED FAMILIES- \$525 for any elderly family or disabled family, which amount will be adjusted by HUD annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers, rounded to the next lowest multiple of \$25; - (C).
-MEDICAL AND ATTENDANT EXPENSES- The sum of the following, to the extent the sum exceeds ten percent of annual income: - (i) Unreimbursed health and medical care expenses of any elderly family or disabled family; and - (ii) Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with a disability, to the extent necessary to enable any member of the family (including the member who is a person with a disability) to be employed.
-This deduction may not exceed the combined earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus; - (D).
+(B).
+ELDERLY AND DISABLED FAMILIES- \$400 for an elderly or disabled family.

+(C).
+MEDICAL AND ATTENDANT EXPENSES- The amount by which 3 percent of the annual income of the family is exceeded by the aggregate of--

+(i) medical expenses, in the case of an elderly or disabled family; and (ii) reasonable attendant care and auxiliary apparatus expenses for each family member who is a person with disabilities, to the extent necessary to enable any member of the family (including a member who is a person with disabilities) to be employed.

+(D).
 CHILDCARE EXPENSES- Child care expenses for the care of children under the age of 13 to the extent necessary to enable another member of the family to be employed or to further his or her education.
-The expenses deducted cannot exceed the amount received from employment. - (E).
-EARNED INCOME OF MINORS- The amount of any earned income of any member of the family who is less than 18 years of age. - (F).
-TRAVEL EXPENSES- Excessive travel expenses, not to exceed \$25 per family per week if a full-time commuting student or a permanent employee driving at least 60 miles roundtrip to and from the place of employment or educational institution. - (G).
-DISTRIBUTIONS TO ELDERS- Periodic payments distributed to PGST elderly families. - (H).
+The expenses deducted cannot exceed the amount received from employment.

+(E).
+EARNED INCOME OF MINORS- The amount of any earned income of any member of the family who is less than 18 years of age.

+(F).
+TRAVEL EXPENSES- Excessive travel expenses, not to exceed \$25 per family per week if a full-time commuting student or a permanent employee driving at least 60 miles roundtrip to and from the place of employment or educational institution.

+(G).
+DISTRIBUTIONS TO ELDERS- Periodic payments distributed to PGST elderly families.

+(H).
 GENERAL WELFARE EXLUSION ACT BENEFITS- The value of any General Welfare Exclusion Act benefits received.